sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 23-07-2020

+- https://medium.com/zendesk-engineering/an-investigation-into-kafka-log-compaction-5e520f4291f0 Some insights from the Kafka Log Compaction

 # 21-07-2020

 - https://www.youtube.com/watch?v=XTkhxRTH1nE ZIO + gRPC